-Design analysis 1: Finding designs that produce budget surpluses.
+Design analysis 3: Finding designs that produce budget surpluses.
 Designers may wish to know how the resource slack values, such as how much RAM is unused, with different satellite designs.
 Another related question is how much of the budget will be left-over for designs that provides a specified minimal level of image processing accuracy.
 We can use the same ASCENT output data to graph the budget surplus at a range of allocation values.

-Figure 15 shows the budget surplus from choosing various designs.
+Figure 16(d) shows the budget surplus from choosing various designs.
 The graph has been filtered to adhere to a requirement that the solution provide a value of at least 1600.
 Any data point with a value of less than 1600 has had its surplus set to 0.
 Looking at the graph, we can see that the cheapest design that provides a value of at least 1,600 is found with a budget allocation of 80% software and 20% hardware.
 This design has a value of 1,600 and produces budget savings of 37%.
-Once the design that produces the biggest surplus is found, developers use algorithms other than ASCENT to determine how to best use the excess.